linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 07 Mortgage Markets.md

 Insured versus Conventional Mortgages.
 Mortgages are classified as either federally insured or conventional.
 Federally insured mortgages are originated by financial institutions, but repayment is guaranteed (for a fee of 0.5 percent of the loan amount) by either the Federal Housing Administration (FHA) or the Veterans Administration (VA).
 In order to qualify, FHA and VA mortgage loan applicants must meet specific requirements set by these government agencies (e.g., VA-insured loans are available only to individuals who served and were honorably discharged from military service in the United States).
 Further, the maximum size of the

-# conventional mortgages
+**Conventional Mortgages**

 Mortgages issued by financial institutions that are not federally insured.

-# amortized
+**Amortized**

 A mortgage is amortized when the fixed principal and interest payments fully pay off the mortgage by its maturity date.

-# balloon payment mortgage
+**Balloon Payment Mortgage**

-Mortgage that requires a fixed monthly interest payment for a threeto five-year period.
+Mortgage that requires a fixed monthly interest payment for a three- to five-year period.
 Full payment of the mortgage principal (the balloon payment) is then required at the end of the period.

 mortgage is limited (the limit varies by state and is based on the cost of housing).
 For example, in 2019, FHA loan limits on single-family homes ranged from  $314,827 to$ 726,525, depending on location and cost of living.
 FHA or VA mortgages require either a very low or zero down payment.
 (FHA mortgages require as little as a 3 percent down payment.)